Jemasey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that prints the absolute path name of the current working directory
+script that prints “Hello, World”, followed by a new line to the standard output